(Re)Positioning the International Office

-- After Session 1: Participants begin to work in pairs on the final project.
+- After Session 1: Participants begin to work in pairs and individually on the final project.

 - During Session 2 – 4: Each group will create a description, outline, and re-positioning plan.
 This should describe specific ways you will design and execute towards your end goal.
 The objective here is to apply the insights and knowledge from the sessions by outlining the value and key elements of your re-positioned International Office.

-- In session 5: Each group will give a presentation of their outlines in the final session.
+- In session 5: Participants will give a presentation of their re-positioning outlines in the final session.

 Expert Series Design structure

-Participants will receive 6 hours of synchronous sessions with the instructor, 4.5 hours of asynchronous sessions where participants prepare their final project, and a final 1.5 hours synchronous session for final presentations and feedback.
-The synchronous sessions will include the following 5 meetings of 90 minutes each via Zoom (UAlbany).
+Participants will receive 8 hours of synchronous sessions with the instructor and 4.5 hours of asynchronous sessions where participants prepare their final project.
+The synchronous sessions will include the following 4 meetings of 2 hours each via Zoom (UAlbany).